asmitsharp/raftlabs/Readme.md

 ## Logging

 The application uses Winston for logging.
 Logs are stored in the console and can also be saved to files (`error.log` for errors and `combined.log` for all logs).

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments